justin-git01/ltd_forecasting/README.md

 ## Repository Structure

-- **functions**: Contains user-defined functions created for the project.
+- **Function**: Contains user-defined functions created for the project.
-- **report**: Contains the final report and all relevant materials documenting the project.
+- **Report**: Contains the final report and all relevant materials documenting the project.
 - **analysis01_ltd**: Includes the initial steps of data analysis, handling missing values, summary statistics, and distribution for all variables.
 This is not the main focus for detailed analysis.
 - **analysis02_time_series**: Focuses on time series data analysis with time plots, seasonal plots, subseries plots, decomposition for all variables, and initial cross-sectional forecast reconciliation attempts.
 This file is also not the main focus.
 - **analysis03_vecm_train_test**: Contains R scripts for training and testing the VECM model: